phpmyadmin/phpmyadmin/docs/setup.rst

 and then create new tables by importing :file:`resources/sql/create_tables.sql`.

 You can use your phpMyAdmin to create the tables for you.
-Please be aware that you may need special (administrator) privileges to create the database and tables, and that the script may need some tuning, depending on the database name.
+Please be aware that you may need administrator privileges to create the database and tables, and that the script may need some tuning, depending on the database name.